GradPower: Powering Gradients for Faster Language Model Pre-Training: Acknowledgments

 \section{Acknowledgments}

-Lei Wu is supported by the National Key R\&D Program of China (No.~2022YFA1008200) and National Natural Science Foundation of China (No.~12288101).
+Lei Wu is supported by the National Natural Science Foundation of China (NSFC12522120, NSFC92470122, and NSFC12288101).
 Mingze Wang is supported by Young Scientists (PhD) Fund of the National Natural Science Foundation of China (No.~124B2028).